Monthly Calendar of Activities

 Trees: Start thinning fruit on stone fruits.
 Begin deep

 soakings.
-Fertilize Citrus trees and apply iron.
+Fertilize citrus trees and apply iron.

 Shrubs: Don't prune severely if hot weather threatens.